drym-org/dia-qi/evaluation/analysis/labor.md

 			* A quickscript for entering unicode in DrRacket was written
 			* A flow-oriented debugger was added
 		* The package config was modified so that Qi appears in the languages section of the docs
-		* CI was set up for the project repository
 		* A recipe for hosting backup documentation in case the package index is unavailable was provided
 		* The backup docs workflow following the recipe was added
 		* The repo was migrated to an organization account